|

 Sculptural Plates

-Pick one strong silhouette and repeat it in small details around the room maybe in artwork frames or decor objects.
-That keeps the outlet from feeling random.
+Pick one strong shape and echo it elsewhere in the room — maybe in picture frames or decorative objects.
+That makes it feel intentional rather than random.

 @atomicsurplusllc